Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 It is a robust tool that permits users to narrow their search through court records by selecting “Criminal” or “Criminal Execution” cases to find criminal records.
 Users can query by name or case type and supply a date range, case status and party type.

-Contact the Clerk of Court to find more information on Greene County criminal records.
+Contact the Clerk of Court to find more information on Greene County criminal records:

 Criminal records may also be sought from the two municipal courts in Greene County, the Fairborn Municipal Court and the Xenia Municipal Court.7

-The Greene County Sheriff’s provides citizens with a way to request background checks, but these records are not restricted to the county as they fan out to the state and national levels.8 This form of checks is delved into the next section.
+The Greene County Sheriff’s Office provides citizens with a way to request background checks, but these records are not restricted to the county as they fan out to the state and national levels.8 This form of checks is delved into the next section.

 Nevertheless, the Greene County Sheriff’s Office makes this WebCheck Criminal Background Check service available for $37.00 for a state or FBI check and $70.00 for a combined FBI and state background check.
 The processing procedures and fees can be found using this link.

-Background checks are initiated by downloading and printing the request for a background check form, which is completed via electronic fingerprinting.9
+Background checks are initiated by downloading and printing the Request for a Background Check Form, which is completed via electronic fingerprinting.9

 A screenshot of the form used to request for a background check, which is completed via electronic fingerprinting.